allen-garvey/capricornus-turn-based-strategy/README.md

 * `npm run build` to build Sass and JavaScript files for local development
 * `npm run deploy` to create a production build
-* `npm run watch` to start webpack and automatically watch for changes and re-build as necessary
 * `npm start` to watch and compile files, start a local webserver and open your browser to [localhost:3000](http://localhost:3000)